mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 We have fixed some bugs on Fast Data:

-* Newer version v7.4.1 of the Real-Time Updater fixes a bug that caused the generation of multiple projections changes records when no unique index was set on the projections changes collection
 * It is now possible to correctly scroll inside the Single View section when the number of Single Views exceeds the browser window height
 * A bug on the index creation inside the Single Views section has been fixed.
 It is now possible to correctly add several fields without having them disappear